SwissClinicalTrialOrganisation/secuTrialR/README.md

     ## [1] "years"

-There is a drawback to the attribute based approach - labels will not be propogated if variables are derived and may be lost if variables are edited.
+There is a drawback to the attribute based approach - labels will not be propagated if variables are derived and may be lost if variables are edited.

-Currently, `label_secuTrial` should be used prior to `dates_secuTrial` or `factorize_secuTrial` so that labels and units are propogated to factor and date variables.
+Currently, `label_secuTrial` should be used prior to `dates_secuTrial` or `factorize_secuTrial` so that labels and units are propagated to factor and date variables.

 #### Prepare factors